Daniele Polencic

 3 steps to troubleshoot Kubernetes deployments

-It's essential to have a well defined mental model of how Kubernetes works before diving into debugging a broken deployment.
+It's essential to have a well-defined mental model of how Kubernetes works before debugging a broken deployment.

-Since there are three components in every deployment, you should debug all of them in order, starting from the bottom.
+Since every deployment has three components, you should debug all of them in order, starting from the bottom.

 1. You should make sure that your Pods are running, then